PusztaiMate/glue/README.md

 # Go Test Runner

+__The base of the project is AI generated, which I'm in the process of rewriting.
+I didn't really check all the stuff the AI spew out in the readme, so don't take it as an honest description of the project!__

+What I want is a test runner for Go that I can run in a split screen next to my terminal editor and is a little bit more nice than just simply running the Go CLI command.

+AI generated stuff below the line

+---

 A terminal UI application for finding and running Go tests with an intuitive interface.

 ## Features